Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

  - Python community on the discord app , where I got help with the logic of the game

- - Stack Overflow for logic and understanding pythhon concepts better
+ - Stack Overflow for logic and understanding python concepts better